Forum Replies Created

 Women’s Support Groups with Economic Empowerment: This activity aligns with selective prevention.
 This is because they target a specific group within the community that is at a higher risk of experiencing violence—namely, women who are economically dependent on their partners.

-- This reply was modified 2 months, 3 weeks ago by Stephanie Mutua.
+- This reply was modified 4 months ago by Stephanie Mutua.

 -